-Ever since I took my first call from the letters Editor at The Times in 1999, I’ve always written about environmental stuff others often don’t want to write about.
+Ever since I took a call from the letters Editor at The Times in March 1999, I’ve fallen into writing about environmental stuff.
+Usually on topics many might seek to avoid or ignore.

 Pithy works

 Short letters are hard to write.
-Very hard.
 Keeping them pithy, pertinent and peculiar is key to being published.
-As the subjects are often primary industries – farming, forestry, wildlife conservation – they tend to be reported in mainstream media rose-tinted or as a partisan issue in magazines.
-Try to find a different angle on the subject, I once told a particularly rural magazine.
+As my subjects are often primary ‘industries’ – farming, forestry, wildlife conservation etc – complexity does not convert easily to reductionism.
+Spotting a different angle on the subject – as I tipped to this farming magazine – is one thing, providing context almost nigh impossible: as this short thread on twitterX shows re my latest letter.

 Curiously skeptical

-“A newspaper is a device for making the ignorant more ignorant and the crazy crazier” H L Mencken
+Mind you, if “a newspaper is a device for making the ignorant more ignorant and the crazy crazier” (H L Mencken), there’s always optimism in seeking honesty on land use trade-offs – as in this Guardian letter.

 Bravely to the keyboard

 Be brave.
 Be curious.
-Be glad newspapers still insist on a name and address (they don’t publish your full details) – though they might ring you to check details, meaning or spelling etc (as in anaerobic, not aerobic here) and below.
+Be glad newspapers still insist on a name and address though, fear not, they don’t publish your full details.
+They might contact you to check details and exact meaning or even spelling, as in this anaerobic (not aerobic) digestif below (here).

-After 20 years of scribbling, I note many of the subjects are still being discussed today.
-Some of my past letters dismay me now.
-But in the spirit of Aldo Leopold, who continually critically revised his opinions, I’m open to changing my mind while now seeking fresh ways to engender dialogue.
+After 25 years of scribbling, I note the subjects come around again.
+Some of my past letters make me gulp (see addendum below), but in the spirit of Aldo Leopold, who critically revised his opinions, I’m open to changing my mind as part of seeking fresh ways to broker dialogue.

 Keep it coming.
 It’s refreshing.